Our Passion

 • 10:00 AM - Activities

-Crafts and woodworking centers are available each day as well as horseback riding, archery, and bike riding.
-We make a short trip to a stocked fishing pond and each Camper catches a fish before the end of the week.
+Arts and crafts and woodworking centers are available each day.
+Physical activities such as horseback riding, archery, basketball, and bike riding are camper favorites.
+During the week we also visit a stocked fishing pond with the goal of each camper catching a fish before the end of the week.
+Campers have voice and choice in the activities that they pursue.

 • 12:00 PM - Lunch

-A half-hour for Campers to rest from the day's activities.
-Some smaller kids nap during this time while older campers play board games or chat with their Counselor about the questions in their workbook.
+A half-hour for campers to rest from the day's activities.
+Some younger kids nap during this time while older campers play board games, chat with their counselor about the daily program lessons, or engage in quiet reflective activities.

-The afternoon activities include the craft and woodworking centers as well as swimming, which is a favorite of the Campers.
-Boys and grils swim separately.
-Some days there is a special event like bowling or the low ropes course.
+The afternoon activities include the craft and woodworking centers as well as fishing, horseback riding, and swimming, which is a favorite of the campers.
+Boys and girls swim separately.
+The afternoon activity time is longer, so campers receive a high-protein snack during this time block.

 • 4:00 PM - Program Time